samikgarg/uberHackathon2023/README.md

 ## How to Use
 1. [Download](#) or clone the repository.
+2. Obtain an OpenAI API key and add it to line `1284`.
-2. Open `index.html` in a web browser.
+3. Open `index.html` in a web browser.
-3. Enter the starting location and choose your preferred mode of travel.
+4. Enter the starting location and choose your preferred mode of travel.
-4. Enter a valid destination to get detailed information and insights.
+5. Enter a valid destination to get detailed information and insights.

 ## Dependencies
 - Google Maps API